Know the difference: Mortgage Brokers vs. Loan Officers

-When you work on your application for a mortgage , you may work with a mortgage banker or you may choose to work with a mortgage broker.
-As both a mortgage broker and mortgage banker can help you purchase your new home, people can confuse them.
-Yet recognizing how they differ will be advantageous to your mortgage process.
+When it comes to getting a mortgage loan, you may work with a mortgage banker or you may choose to work with a mortgage broker.
+Since both a mortgage broker and lending officer can help you purchase your new home, it's common to confuse the two.
+However, it is helpful to recognize how they differ so you have clear expectations of them as you enter the mortgage process.

 About Mortgage Brokers

-During the mortgage loan process, an individual or firm who is an independent agent for both mortgage loan applicant and lender is a mortgage broker.
-Your mortgage broker will stand as facilitator between you and the lending institution; which may be a bank, trust company, credit union, mortgage corporation, finance company or even an individual investor.
-A mortgage broker can consider your finances to find out which lender is the right fit for you.
-You give your mortgage application to your broker, who presents it to various lenders.
-Your mortgage broker then assists your work with the lender chosen until closing.
-Upon closing, the broker's commission comes from the borrower.
+During the mortgage loan process, an individual or company who is an independent agent for both mortgage loan borrower and lender is a mortgage broker.
+Your mortgage broker will stand as coordinator between you and the lending institution; which can be a credit union, bank, trust company, finance company, mortgage corporation or even a private investor.
+Which lender offers the loan programs that is best for you?
+A mortgage broker will help you find the right fit.
+From application to closing, your mortgage broker facilitates your loan process: offering your mortgage application to several lenders, and walking you with the chosen lender through to the closing of the loan.
+The borrower pays a commission to the broker at closing.

 About Loan Officers

-Looking for a loan?
+Shopping for a mortgage?
 We can assist you!
 Call us at